bytecodealliance/wasm-micro-runtime/samples/littlevgl/README.md

 Introduction
 ==============
-This sample demonstrates that a graphic user interface application in WebAssembly  integrates  the LittlevGL, an open-source embedded 2d graphic library.
+This sample demonstrates that a graphic user interface application in WebAssembly by compiling the LittlevGL, an open-source embedded 2d graphic library into the WASM bytecode.

 In this sample, the whole LittlevGL source code is built into the WebAssembly code with the user application.
 The platform interfaces defined by LittlevGL is implemented in the runtime and exported to the application through the declarations from source "ext_lib_export.c" as below: